bluesky/tiled/docs/source/explanations/structures.md

 * array --- a strided array, like a [numpy](https://numpy.org) array
 * awkward --- nested, variable-sized data (as implemented by [AwkwardArray](https://awkward-array.org/))
+* consolidated --- a container-like structure to combine tables and arrays in a common namespace
-* container --- a of other structures, akin to a dictionary or a directory
+* container --- a collection of other structures, akin to a dictionary or a directory
 * sparse --- a sparse array (i.e. an array which is mostly zeros)
 * table --- tabular data, as in [Apache Arrow](https://arrow.apache.org) or [pandas](https://pandas.pydata.org/)